 Not only is this Taco Chili an easy, fun dish for any occasion, but it’s super nutritious too!
 Full of healthy plant protein, hearty fiber, and lots of vitamins and minerals.
 Let’s take a look at what’s mingling in this bowl:

 Two kinds of beans – black beans and kidney beans (pinto beans would work too)

 Whole grain bulgur – mimicking the look and texture of ground meat, just like in my Meatless Stuffed Pepper Soup.
 Use quinoa for a gluten free option.

 Lots of veggies – bell pepper, onion, tomatoes, and corn – the perfect combo for vegetarian tacos or chili…or in this case, both!
 Throw in a jalapeño if you like a little heat.

 Fragrant and flavorful spices – chili powder, cumin, garlic powder, oregano, smoked paprika

 The toppings are what take this Taco Chili from delicious to “I want seconds!”
 I like wedges of lime to squeeze right over the top, chunks of avocado, lots of chopped cilantro, fresh diced tomatoes for a nice contrast from the canned, a big dollop of Creamy Cumin Ranch Dressing (try it, I promise you won’t regret it!), and of course, CHIPS!
 Corn chips or tortilla chips…or throw caution to the wind and use both!
 Use them to dip or simply crush them up and sprinkle on top.
 How would you top your vegan chili?

 Meatless Taco Chili

 I hope you love this Taco Chili as much as we do.
-Please give it a try and then come back to leave me a comment below with your feedback.
+Please give it a try and then come back to leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it!
 Enjoy!